akroutiali/IOT_PROJECT/README.md

 4-Develop applicationB :listen to the message sent from applicationA and print them .

-5-prepare the Makefile the manage the compilation phase.
+5-prepare the Makefile to manage the compilation phase.

 -IPC :the IPC used is socket since those two application will run on the same Device the efficient methode is to use AF_UNIX socket .